Proven-Paradox/shaper-system/Handbook.md

 When you successfully kill or knock out a foe, your next Attack is made at Boon +6.

 #### Curse Resistant
-The first time you would have one of your buff/debuff tracks reduced each battle, ignore the effect.
-For the purposes of this Lesson, a period of 30 minutes or longer without being in mortal peril is considered a separate combat.
+The first time you would have one of your [Buff Track](#buff-tracks) reduced each battle, ignore the effect.
+For the purposes of this Power, a period of 30 minutes or longer without being in mortal peril is considered a separate combat.

 #### Dash
 When you move as a Major action, you can choose to move two squares instead of one.